tartiflette/tartiflette/docs/tutorial/dynamic-introspection.md

 * Completely remove some fields from the introspection
 * Append some metadata to the introspection result

-## **recipes_manager/directives/non_introspectable.py**
+## **recipes_manager/directives/auth.py**

-The idea of the following code is to create a new directive called "@nonIntrospectable" which allow you to hide some fields and/or types from the introspection query.
+The idea of the following code is to create a new directive called "@auth" which allow you to:
+* hide fields and/or types from the introspection query.
+* restrict the access to fields and/or types

+In this following code, we check that the user uses the API endpoint `localhost:8080`, if the user doesn't use this one, like `127.0.0.1:8080` or another, an error will be thrown.

+Useless to say that this example is suited for this tutorial and must not be put in a real application.

 ```python
 from typing import Any, Callable, Dict, Optional